 - It’s quick and convenient

 How to Choose a Garment Steamer?

-Garment steamers are very essential accessories in removing wrinkles and odors from garments and upholstery.
-There are so many brands and models available on the market, finding the right one might be challenging.
+With quite a lot of brands and models available, finding the perfect one for your needs can be challenging.
 The following should be considered in choosing a garment steamer.

 - Type of fabric.
 You have to consider how big your textiles are.
 Smaller handheld steamers, due to their limited water capacity cannot handle large items like curtains.
 The ability of steamers to steam fabrics like cotton depends on the width of the steam head, number of steam holes, how the holes are arranged, and how powerful they are.